 So I think the impact on the way that project managers or work is, has perhaps been that but in terms of the work we actually do, I haven’t really noticed that much of a difference to be honest, because, I mean, I’ve worked with virtual teams about 13 years, I haven’t been fully based at home all that time.
 But I have always done some work based at home.
 And I think that because of the nature of what project managers do, we can do a lot of it remotely.

 So I think we’re doing the same work.
 We’re just doing it doing using different tools.
 And there’s gonna be long-term implications as well for things that require teams to get together, like you said.
-So things like the health and safety of teams on construction sites and stuff, we’re going to have to think about probably for years to come, but how do we actually deliver these projects safely?
+So things like the health and safety of project teams on construction sites and stuff, we’re going to have to think about probably for years to come, but how do we actually deliver these projects safely?
 And we’ve seen a big uptake in tools as well.
 I think people are using tools like we’re using today to connect across the oceans.
 Instead, you’re connecting with a person who lives two streets away, who’s also working from home.

 Joe: How what what can you share with the listeners that are struggling out there being remote right now?